 Shareholder Action by Written Consent.
 Under the Delaware General Corporation Law, a corporation may eliminate the right of shareholders to act by written consent by amendment to its certificate of incorporation.
-Cayman Islands law permits us to eliminate the right of shareholders to act by written consent and our amended and restated amended and restated articles of association provide that any action required or permitted to be taken at any general meetings may be taken upon the vote of shareholders at a general meeting duly noticed and convened in accordance with our amended and restated amended and restated articles of association and may not be taken by written consent of the shareholders without a meeting.
+Cayman Islands law permits us to eliminate the right of shareholders to act by written consent and our amended and restated articles of association provide that any action required or permitted to be taken at any general meetings may be taken upon the vote of shareholders at a general meeting duly noticed and convened in accordance with our amended and restated articles of association and may not be taken by written consent of the shareholders without a meeting.